-“I’ll be carrying for sure,” Kimberly Kersey, who lives in Palm Bay, told Florida Today.
+“I’ll be carrying for sure,” Kimberly Kersey, who lives in Palm Bay, said in a statement.
 “I’m terrified of clowns already and if one messes with me or my kids it’ll be to the hospital or morgue they go.”

 There have been ‘Creepy Clown’ sightings in Palm Bay, Sebastian, Vero Lake Estates, and in Vero Beach.
 As a result, law enforcement officials in Brevard County and Indian River County have urged people to reconsider dressing up as clowns.

 “We are aware that these ‘Creepy Clown’ sightings have been reported in several states over the past couple weeks.
 At this time we ask residents of Indian River County to talk to your children about personal safety.
 Teenagers and young adults who may be perpetrating these incidents should be aware of the dangers associated with activity such as this,” Indian River County Sheriff Deryl Loar said in a statement.

 “The problem is that someone dressed like a clown could scare someone and there’s a possibility – a possibility – you could end up with someone getting shot,” said Palm Bay Police Lt.
 Mike Bandish.